Harpoon: Generalised Manifold Guidance for Conditional Tabular Diffusion¶

 TL;DR¶

-This paper extends manifold theory from image to tabular diffusion models, proving that the gradient of any differentiable inference-time loss lies in the tangent space of the data manifold (beyond the square-error loss restriction).
-Based on this result, the proposed Harpoon method guides unconditional samples at inference time along the manifold to satisfy diverse tabular constraints.
+This paper extends manifold theory from images to tabular diffusion models, proving that the gradient of any differentiable inference-time loss lies within the tangent space of the data manifold (not limited to squared error).
+Based on this, it proposes Harpoon, a method that guides unconditional samples along the manifold at inference time to satisfy diverse tabular constraints.

 Background & Motivation¶

-Background: Tabular diffusion models can generate high-quality tabular data, but conditional generation (missing value imputation, inequality constraints, etc.) is a core requirement.
-Existing conditional approaches fall into two categories: training-time methods (which struggle to generalise to unseen constraints) and inference-time methods (which are limited to imputation tasks).
+Background: Tabular diffusion models generate high-quality tabular data, but conditional generation (missing value imputation, inequality constraints, etc.) is a core requirement.
+Existing conditional methods are divided into training-time (difficult to generalize to new constraints) and inference-time (limited to imputation tasks) categories.

-Limitations of Prior Work: (1) Training-time methods (conditional input, classifier guidance, classifier-free guidance) cannot generalise to constraints unseen during training; (2) inference-time methods support only imputation and not inequality constraints; (3) the manifold theory developed for image diffusion assumes continuous features and flat geometry, making it unsuitable for mixed-type tabular data.
+Limitations of Prior Work: (1) Training-time methods (conditional input/classifier guidance/classifier-free guidance) cannot generalize to constraints unseen during training; (2) Inference-time methods typically support only imputation and not inequality constraints; (3) Manifold theory in image diffusion assumes continuous features and flat geometry, which is unsuitable for mixed-type tabular data.

-Core Idea: By proving that the gradient of any differentiable inference-time objective aligns with the data manifold, the method alternates between unconditional denoising steps and tangential corrections to satisfy diverse constraints.
+Core Idea: By proving that the gradient of any differentiable objective at inference time aligns with the manifold, Harpoon alternates between unconditional denoising and tangential correction to satisfy diverse constraints.

 Method¶